Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Proof of Theorem

-holds.
 For $n=1$ the pseudo-Einstein condition follows from (\ref{Bianchi2}) and (\ref{rM}).
 Differentiating (\ref{Ein1}) in the $N$ direction $k$ times and setting $\r=0$ gives expressions of $N^{k+1}r|_M$ for $1\le k\le n-1$.
-If we differentiate (\ref{Ein1}) $n$ times and set $\r=0$, the coefficient of $N^{n+1}r|_M$ in the left hand side becomes 0 and the right hand side is a constant multiple of the Graham's obstruction function, which is known as a local pseudo-Einstein invariant (see \cite{G1}).
-Therefore, in this case we obtain an expression of the obstruction function in terms of the pseudohermitian structure.
+When $k=n$, the coefficient of $N^{n+1}r|_M$ in the left-hand side becomes 0 and the right-hand side is a constant multiple of the Graham's obstruction function, which is known as a CR invariant (see \cite{G1}).
+Therefore, in this case we obtain an expression of the obstruction function in terms of the pseudo-hermitian structure.